-Noncurrent liabilities include: (1) principal amounts of bonds payable, notes payable, and installment purchase agreements with maturities greater than one year, (2) pension plan liabilities, (3) OPEB liabilities, (4) unearned revenue, (5) estimated amounts for accrued compensated absences, (6) leases under GASB 87, and other liabilities that will not be paid or earned within the next fiscal year.
+Noncurrent liabilities include (1) principal amounts of bonds payable, notes payable, and installment purchase agreements with maturities greater than one year, (2) pension plan liabilities, (3) OPEB liabilities, (4) unearned revenue, (5) estimated amounts for accrued compensated absences, (6) leases under GASB 87, (7) subscription-based information technology arrangements under GASB 96, and other liabilities that will not be paid or earned within the next fiscal year.

 Bond premiums are deferred and amortized over the life of the bond.
 Bonds payable are reported including unamortized bond premiums.
-The amortization of bond premiums are reported as interest expense.
+The amortization of bond premiums is reported as interest expense.
 The debt, as shown in the Statement of Net Position, is divided between current and non-current liabilities (see Note 10).
-The Statement of Revenues, Expenses, and Changes in Net Position reflects the interest expense which is recognized as a nonoperating expense when paid.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects the interest expense which is recognized as a nonoperating expense as incurred.